EmbroidePy/pyembroidery/README.md

 EmbPattern objects contain all the relevant data.
 You can iterate stitch blocks .get_as_stitchblocks() or access the raw-stitches, threads, or metadata.

 Writers are called to save a pattern to disk.
 They save raw-stitch data to disk.
 This data may, however, not be formatted in a way the writer can utilize effectively.
-For this reason, writers will utilize the encoder to ensure whatever the input is, that is presented to the writer accurately.
+For this reason, writers (except csv) utilize the encoder to ensure whatever the input is will be presented to the writer in a manner coherent to the writer.

 The encoder encode a low level version of the commands in the pattern, not just from low level but also middle-level commands implemented with the encoder.
 The writer contain format specific information with which to call to the encoder with some format specific values.
-Each export will reencode the data for the format, without modifying or altering the original data.
-As doing so would be lossy.
+Each export will reencode the data for the format, without modifying or altering the original data, as doing so would be lossy.

 The encoder call can be made directly on the EmbPattern with .get_normalized_pattern() on the pattern, this returns a new pattern.
-Neither, encoding nor saving will modify a pattern.
+Neither, encoding nor saving will modify a pattern, rather they either return a new pattern or utilize one.
 Most operations performed on the data will have some degree of loss.
 So there is a level of isolation between lossy operation converting the pattern.

 * Read
   * File -> Reader -> Pattern
 * Write
   * Pattern -> Encoder -> Pattern -> Writer -> File
 * Convert
-  * File -> Reader -> Pattern -> Stablizer -> Pattern -> Encoder -> Pattern -> Writer -> File
+  * File -> Reader -> Pattern -> Encoder -> Pattern -> Writer -> File

 EmbPattern
 ---